iotaledger/snapshot-tool-new-supply/README.md

 # The Mergerator

+> This tool is for internal use only, you must not share it with anyone outside the foundation!

 This tool generates the global snapshot for "The Merge" on the IOTA mainnet by doing following:

 1. Reads in a Chrysalis snapshot and converts the ledger to Stardust outputs, while also compressing dust outputs (